top of page

 About Me

-I am currently an Associate Researcher with the Cairns-based non-profit, People For Wildlife.
-We're working together to try and save the endangered Palm Cockatoo.
-I also am a co-owner and Instructor for the Australian Reptile Academy, where we train people on the safe and ethical handling of Australia's highly venomous (and very fast) snakes.
+2) Co-owner, Instructor, and Communications Officer for the Australian Reptile Academy (weekends, ongoing), where we train people on the safe and ethical handling of Australia's highly venomous (and very fast) snakes, and

 I was recently a postdoctoral researcher for the Celine Frere Research Group at The University of Queensland, delivering cost-effective wildlife monitoring services (using airborne eDNA!), novel gut microbiome analyses, and important wildlife conservation outcomes.
 Prior to that, I worked as as a toxinologist investigating venom (mostly from snakes) and antivenom efficacy for 7 years (4 of which as a Lab Manager), also at UQ.

 I'm currently an expert member of IUCN's Snake Specialist Group (by invitation only) and an Advisory Member for https://savethesnakes.org/.
-I am the co-owner and instructor for the Australian Reptile Academy (#OzReptileAcademy), where I train people on the safe and ethical handling of venomous snakes.

 Some projects I have conceived and run to successful completion: